-A curly cut is just a technique that is specific to curly hair types.
-The DevaCut was created by the Devachan Salon and is a special technique for cutting curly, wavy or coily hair.
+A curly cut is just a technique specific to certain textured hair types.
+The DevaCut was created by the Devachan Salon and is a special technique for cutting curly, wavy or coily hair types.

 The cut is more about making each curl look its best and not just a way to “tame” the curls.
-The cut is created on dry hair so the stylist sees how each curl will fall and each individual curl is shaped.
+The cut is created on dry hair, so the stylist sees how each curl will fall and how each individual twist is shaped.

-Damaged hair loses its shine, hence why shine is a key indicator of healthier hair.
-If you notice the difference in shine from you roots to your ends and your ends start to look really dull, then you need a haircut.
+Damaged hair loses its shine, which is why shine is a key indicator of having healthier hair.
+If you notice the difference in shine from your roots to your ends, especially as your ends start to look dull, then you need a trim at the very least.

-The haircut or trim will get rid of the dead ends that are making your hair dull, then in combination with other hair care you can bring the shine back.
+The haircut will get rid of the dead ends that are making your hair dull, then combining that with other hair care practices will help you bring that stellar shine back.

-If you cut your hair into layers or a cute pixie bob, you probably need to schedule a haircut every 4-6 weeks to maintain the cut and shape of your hairstyle.
-This is even more true for very blunt haircuts.
+If you cut your hair into layers or a cute pixie bob, you probably need to schedule a haircut every four to six weeks to maintain the cut and shape of your hairstyle.
+This is particularly true for very blunt haircuts.

 Damage is not the only reason you may need a haircut.
-Sometimes a haircut is a great way to spice up your hairstyle and give yourself something new to look at in the mirror.
+Sometimes this appointment is a great way to spice up your hairstyle and give yourself something new to look at in the mirror.

-For a general rule of thumb, you should get a trim about every 8-12 weeks.
+For a general healthy estimate, you should get a trim about every 8 to 12 weeks.

-Obviously if you start to notice any of the red flags that I have mentioned above, you should try to get a trim more frequently than the general 8-12 weeks.
+If you start to notice any of the red flags mentioned above, you should try to get a trim more frequently than the general 8 to 12 weeks.

-This timeframe also starts to become sooner when you start to cut your hair into different styles, like layers, and need to maintain the hairstyle.
+This timeframe also starts to become sooner if you cut your hair into different styles, like layers, and need to maintain the look.

-Haircuts are not always nightmares, you just have to know what look you’re going for, and find a stylist you trust.
+Haircuts are not always nightmares, thankfully.
+You just have to know what look you’re going for and find a stylist you trust.

-Once you find that stylist and go to your regularly scheduled hair appointments, your hair will be on the path to #hairgoals, healthy and full of shine.
+Once you find that stylist and go to your regularly scheduled hair appointments, your look will be on the path to #hairgoals, healthy and full of shine.